 Red Wine-Infused Mushroom Swiss Burger

 One of the many by-products of the Great Burger Boom of the 21st Century is what you might call the bourgie burger.
 You'll recognize it by its exotic condiments and its 20-syllable menu name.
-Even chains like Ruby Tuesday and Chili's have tried their hands at the bourgie burger—with predictably precarious results.
+Even chains like Ruby Tuesday and Chili's have tried their hands at the bougie burger—with predictably precarious results.
 Our take on the upscale dish is a mushroom swiss burger, and it's a snap to make, tastes like it costs 20 bucks, and packs fewer calories than an average salad.
 This recipe calls for ground sirloin, but you can easily substitute with lean ground beef instead.

 Get our recipe for Red Wine-Infused Mushroom Swiss Burger.

-Meatballs with Polenta
+Meatballs With Polenta

 This recipe lightens up the meatball (using sirloin and turkey instead of veal and pork), but, more importantly, it ditches the spaghetti in favor of polenta, an Italian staple of stone-ground corn with a fraction of the calories, but just as hearty, creamy, and completely delicious.